 - Increase funding for the HEA Title VI and Fulbright Hays undergraduate international education programs, which are vital to national security and economic productivity.

-- Support existing programs and legislation that increase opportunities for community college students to study abroad and that encourage international students to enroll at community colleges.
+- Support existing programs and legislation that increase opportunities for community college students to study abroad and encourage international students to enroll at community colleges.

-Allied Health and Nursing Legislation
+Allied Health & Nursing Legislation

 Rural Economic Development